 Beltane comes from the Gaelic word that translates into “bright fire”.
 In fact, Beltane celebrations are often marked with bonfires as a symbol of protection.
 These fire rituals were performed to protect the cattle, crops and people, and to encourage growth.
 Special bonfires were kindled, and their flames, smoke and ashes were deemed to have protective powers.

-However, the Celts weren’t the only cultures to celebrate Beltane.
+However, the Celts weren’t the only cultures that knew how to celebrate Beltane.
 There were many other earth-based cultures that had Spring festivals and celebrations to mark this time of great fertility for Mother Earth.
 So no matter which earth-based culture was celebrating this period, they all had one thing in common… they saw this fertile time as an incredibly joyful, festive time.
 It is a time for coming together, to celebrate life.

 Celebrating Beltane to Honor Nature's Energy

 Today, I encourage you to celebrate Beltane as a way of honoring nature’s incredible fertile energy at this time of year, and as a way to connect with our natural world on a deeper, more meaningful level.
 I truly believe that by recognizing and celebrating the little shifts in Earth’s natural rhythms, we can become more attuned to nature and feel more grounded in our everyday lives because of it.

 Nature has an amazing ability to reproduce itself, and in such a stunning & beautiful way.
 It’s important to honor this power that nature holds – a power that we, as humans, also hold.
 Right now, when the Earth is bursting with fertile energy, is a powerful time to acknowledge & celebrate the fertility inherent in all life.
 Beltane is a time to celebrate all the pleasures in being alive.

 Historic Rituals and Symbols of Beltane: